 Justice and Home Affairs issues such as migration, border management, and judicial and police cooperation are important areas of Canada-EU cooperation.

 Migratory and refugee movements across the world present challenges and opportunities for Canada and the EU.
-Canada's long experience in asylum, immigration, integration, citizenship, and multiculturalism is well-known and frequently requested by European partners.
-While migration and asylum policies remain largely under the competence of Member States, the EU is taking important steps to foster harmonization, co-operation, as well as contributions to the Union's economic development and role in international protection.
+Canada's experience in asylum, immigration, integration, citizenship, and multiculturalism is well-known and of interest to European partners.
+While migration and asylum policies are a shared competence with Member States, the EU is taking important steps to foster harmonization, co-operation, and contributions to the Union's economic development and role in international protection.

-The Mission of Canada to the EU fosters the exchange of information and best practices between Canada and the EU, and promotes joint co-operation in areas of mutual interest.
-Canada and the EU have similar interests and can benefit from collaboration on a range of areas such as:
+The Mission of Canada to the EU fosters the exchange of good practices between Canada and the EU and promotes co-operation in areas of mutual interest, such as:

 - cooperating in multilateral forums on migration, such as the Office of the United Nations High Commissioner for Refugees (UNHCR) and the International Organization for Migration (IOM)

-The Mission of Canada also monitors key EU developments in the domain of migration and asylum.
-The European Commission, the Council of the European Union, and the European Parliament are all key actors and interlocutors for Canada in this policy area.
+The Mission of Canada to the EU also monitors key EU developments in the domain of migration and asylum.
+The European Commission, the Council of the EU, and the European Parliament are all key actors and interlocutors for Canada in this policy area.
 Canada and the EU also jointly organize Migration Platform events to exchange best practices on key migration-related issues affecting Canada and Member States.